spsforks/google-sanitizers-wiki/AddressSanitizerOnAndroid.md

 LOCAL_ARM_MODE := arm
 ```

-[AddressSanitizer](AddressSanitizer) is only supported in clang-3.5 toolchain, so you Application.mk should include
+[AddressSanitizer](AddressSanitizer) is only supported in clang-3.5 (or newer) toolchain, so you Application.mk should include

 ```
 NDK_TOOLCHAIN_VERSION=clang3.5